quickjkee/Generative-modelling-trip/README.md

 ## Generative modelling trip

-Here you can find some useful information (i hope so) to embark on a journey through generative models.
-You can find __theoretical notes__ about generative models and code for the __realization__.
+Here you can find some useful information to embark on a journey through generative models.
+You can find __theoretical notes__ about diiferent generative models and code for the __realization__.

 > How to run?